gagneurlab/PROTRIDER/README.md

 More information on conda environments can be found in Conda's user guide.

-To install OUTRIDER-prot run the following command inside the root directory:
+To install PROTRIDER run the following command inside the root directory:

 ```
 pip install .